Driving on a Suspended License in Orlando, FL

 Florida prosecutors take driving while your driver’s license is suspended or revoked very seriously.
 Entering a plea to the charge of driving while license suspended or revoked with or without knowledge can potentially make you a habitual traffic offender (HTO), which will suspend your driving privileges for five years.
 If you have been accused of driving on a suspended license, working with an experienced criminal defense attorney is the best way to protect your rights.

-At the Orlando law firm of Moses and Rooth Attorneys at Law, our lawyers use years of experience to help our clients achieve the best possible results in Florida courts.
-Driving while license suspended (DWLS) is a criminal traffic offense in Florida.
+At the Orlando law firm of Moses and Rooth Attorneys at Law, our Orlando suspended license lawyers use years of experience to help our clients achieve the best possible results in Florida courts.
+Driving while license suspended (DWLS) is a criminal traffic offense in Orlando.
 If you have been accused, contact us as soon as possible to set up a free consultation to review your driving record and discuss your case.

 At Moses and Rooth Attorneys at Law, we will explore every avenue available to you in order to help you obtain a valid driver’s license.
-This includes assisting in resolving your criminal case as well as any administrative matters that can impact your driver’s license.
+This includes assisting in resolving your criminal case levied against you by Orlando courts as well as any administrative matters that can impact your driver’s license.
 Taking a look at the larger picture, our lawyers also help you so that this doesn’t happen again.